Junaidhkn/next_Blog_app/posts/why-nextjs-over-reactjs.md

 image: why-nextjs-over-reactjs.png
 excerpt:
-  'NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.Find out how ???'
+  'NextJS is a the React framework for production - it makes building fullstack React apps and sites with built-in SSR.Find out how ???'
 isFeatured: true
 isPopular: false
 tag: 'Next.js'